Frequently Asked Questions

 Basic dental care includes:

-• Oral health advice and encouragement for good oral health
+• advice and education for good oral health

-• Preventative treatment, such as topical fluoride and fissure sealants (coatings)
+• preventative treatment, such as topical fluoride and fissure sealants (protective coatings)

 Will the dental care my child currently receives still be free?

-Yes, from birth to 18 years old the dental care received will continue to be free of charge.
+Yes, from birth to 18 years of age the dental care received will continue to be free of charge.

-Can I have the dental checks for all my children at once to avoid having to make many visits?
+Can I book all my children in for dental check-ups at once to avoid having multiple visits?

 Can I schedule my children’s dental appointment for during the school holidays?